XIAOTsune/LODify/README.md

 How to Enable (One-time setup):

+Run Blender as Administrator:

-Run Blender as Administrator (Right-click -> Run as Administrator).
+Right-click the Blender icon -> "Run as Administrator".

-For Steam users: Right-click Blender in Library -> Manage -> Browse local files -> Right-click blender.exe -> Run as Admin.
+Steam users: Right-click Blender in Library -> Manage -> Browse local files -> Right-click blender.exe -> Run as Admin.

 Go to the Scripting tab in Blender.